 Millennials are poised to reshape the economy; their unique experiences will change the way we buy and sell.
 Millennials have grown up in a time of rapid change, giving them a set of priorities and expectations sharply different from previous generations.
 They now account for almost 80 million of the 319 million people living in the United States.
 Along with buying habits, wellness is a daily and active pursuit for Millennials.
 They are exercising more, eating smarter, and purchasing brands they find compelling via the internet.
 As their consumption in other areas drop, they are willing to pay more for athletic gear, with an annual purchasing power of over $200 billion; year-over-year sales growth of athletic apparel continues to grow.

-To achieve our revenue target in 2018, we are anticipating a successful raise of up to $6.25 million of new equity through the Regulation A+ offering (Title IV of the JOBS Act) that we launched in late 2017.
+To achieve our revenue target in 2018, we are anticipating a successful raise of up to $3.5 million of new equity through the Regulation A+ offering (Title IV of the JOBS Act) that launched late August 2018.
 We are now able to make sales under Regulation A+ after we filed an offering statement with the SEC, and the SEC has “qualified” the offering statement.
-The pre-money valuation on this round has been initially set at $33.0 million ($1.25 per share).
+The pre-money valuation on this round has been initially set at $50.0 million ($1.75 per share).